-12. Internal assessment (see also Non-Examination Assessment Policy)
+12. Internal assessment (see also Non-Examination Assessment Policy and Malpractice Policy Appendix)

 It is the duty of subject leaders to ensure that all internal assessment is ready for dispatch at the correct time.
-The exams officer will assist by keeping a record of each dispatch, including the recipient details and the date and time sent.
+The exams officer will assist by keeping a record of each dispatch that is made through the Exams Office, including the recipient details and the date and time sent.
+This will not happen where work or marks are uploaded directly to Awarding Body portals.

-Marks for all internally assessed work are provided to the exams office by the subject leaders.
-The exams officer will inform staff of the date when appeals against internal assessments must be made by.
+Marks for internally assessed work may be provided to the exams office by the subject leaders.
+The exams officer or Deputy Headteacher with responsibility for exams will inform staff of the date when appeals against internal assessments must be made by.
 Any appeals will be dealt with in accordance with the centre's Internal Appeals Policy (including EARS).